 Important: Only consolidate your loans using the federal Direct Consolidation Loan program.
 Consolidating or refinancing your federal student loans using a private loan refinancing or consolidation program will cause you to lose your federal student loan protections and benefits.

-Direct Consolidation Loans are now the only type of federal student consolidation loan offered (although some borrowers still have older FFEL Consolidation Loans).
+Most borrowers are eligible to consolidate their loans.
 Under the Direct Loan Consolidation Program, you can consolidate just about any type of federal student loan into a new Direct Consolidation Loan.
 You can consolidate all, just some, or even just one of your federal student loans.
+You can even re-consolidate a consolidation loan if you have other loans to consolidate it with.
 But you cannot consolidate private student loans into a federal Direct Consolidation Loan.

-Interest rates for consolidation loans are fixed and set based on the interest rates of the loans you consolidate.
 There is no fee to consolidate your loans.
-Beware of any company that offers to help you with consolidation for a fee, as this is likely a scam.
+Beware of any company that offers to help you with consolidation for a fee, as this may be a scam.
 You can apply to consolidate your loans for free by completing the Direct Consolidation Loan application on the Department of Education’s website.
+You can learn more about how to apply to consolidate your loans here.

 Pros of Consolidating